 Blue hills and red river Assam is a gateway to Northeast India.
 North-East states in India are exceptional for culture, beauty, and many more.
 During the end of November and the first week of December, I planned to explore Assam & Nagaland.
-The First 6 days I spent in Assam exploring beautiful craft & weaving villages, tribes, national parks, hidden waterfalls, historic ruins, misty tea gardens, and lot more.
+The First 6 days I spent in Assam exploring beautiful craft & weaving villages, tribes, national parks, hidden waterfalls, historic ruins, misty tea gardens, and many more.

 To book the guided tour or just for the flight deals and hotels follow TravelConnectGuide.
 You may also directly contact the Travel Connect agency by calling +91-9449984130/+91-7019010719.